Envision Racing: 2021–22 season

 Following the 2020–21 season Virgin left the team as a partner and the team re-branded as Envision Racing, and introduced a new green livery for its entry.
 Cassidy and Frijns were retained as drivers, while Alice Powell became the Simulator and Development Driver for the team.

 2022–23 season

 The team switched from Audi to Jaguar powertrains for the Gen3 era.
 Following the departure of Frijns, Formula E champion Sébastien Buemi joined the team to partner Cassidy.
 The team had a strong performance throughout the season, with Cassidy winning 4 ePrixs and was in contention for the driver's world championship.
 After a race victory in the season finale of London Race 2, the team has secured the Team's Championship, the first championship in the history of the team under different brands.

 2023–24 season

 Frijns reunited with the team as Cassidy joined the Jaguar factory team.

 2024–25 season

 Both Frijns and Buemi were retained in season 11.
 Buemi managed to secure a race victory at race 2 of the Monaco ePrix.

 2025–26 season

-Frijns was released from the team and would be replaced by Joel Eriksson.
+Frijns was released from the team and replaced by Joel Eriksson.